yunqing-me/AttackVLM/README.md

 ```

 # Evaluation
 We use different types of CLIP text encoder (e.g., RN50, ViT-B/32, ViT-L/14, etc.) to evaluate the similarity between (a) the generated response and (b) the predefined targeted text c_tar.

-Refer to the following eval script as an example:
+We used [`wandb`](https://wandb.ai/site) to dynamically monitor the moving average of the CLIP score, this is because the black-box query-based attack might be slow when processing abundant perturbed samples at the same time.
+Please refer to ```_train_adv_img_query.py``` for details.

+For the offline evaluation, here is an example script for your reference:

 ```
 python eval_clip_text_score.py \
-        --batch_size 250 \
+        --batch_size 1 \
         --num_samples 10000 \
         --pred_text_path ../_output_text/your_pred_captions.txt \
         --tgt_text_path ../_output_text/your_tgt_captions.txt \
 ```

-Alternatively, you can use [`wandb`](https://wandb.ai/site) to dynamically monitor the moving average of the CLIP score, this is because the black-box query-based attack might be slow when processing abundant perturbed samples at the same time.

 # Bibtex
 If you find this project useful in your research, please consider citing our paper: